I don’t perform for many senior facilities, but I know some very talented people who do.

 And lots of subscribers have been asking me for advice on this topic.

-So, here’s the first of two articles on the subject; this one a guest post from musician Allen Hopkins.
+So, here’s a very comprehensive article on the subject; this one a guest post from musician Allen Hopkins.

 Singing for Senior Centers: “Nuts and Bolts”